mratunjay098/deeplogic/README.md

 The scripts set up an HTTP server and expose an API endpoint (`/getTimeStories`) to retrieve the latest stories scraped from the Time website.

 ### API Endpoint
-The API endpoint can be accessed at `http://localhost:6464/getTimeStories`.
-The API endpoint can be accessed at `http://localhost:5000/getTimeStories`.
+The API endpoint can be accessed at `http://localhost:6464/getTimeStories` and `http://localhost:5000/getTimeStories`.

 ### Example:
 ```bash